Overview of Banks in Canada

-Banks in Canada include 29 domestic banks, 24 foreign bank subsidiaries, 27 full-service foreign bank branches, and 3 foreign bank lending branches.
+Banks in Canada include 29 domestic banks, 24 foreign bank subsidiaries, 27 full-service foreign bank branches, and three foreign bank lending branches.
 According to Moody’s, the outlook for Canada’s banking system is negative due to the expected reduction in government support for major domestic banks.

 The Canadian banking system is a conservative system that consists of five main categories.
 They are:

-Established in 1832, Scotiabank is headquartered in Toronto in the province of Ontario.
+Established in 1832, Scotiabank is headquartered in Halifax in the province of Nova Scotia.
 The bank is into personal and commercial banking, wealth management, and corporate and investment banking.
 It currently employs around 90,000 individuals and serves 23 million customers in 55 countries.